dvid-security/dvidv2-opensource/escapeGame/README.md

 * All company resources
 * Phone application database
-* A fresh tms device
+* A fresh bbq device

 ## Game follow-up
 ### Limitations
-* Online resources are located only on root domain ".tmsindustries.com"
+* Online resources are located only on root domain ".copernicindustries.com"
-* Sub-domain could be available, like xxx.tmsindustries.com
+* Sub-domain could be available, like xxx.copernicindustries.com
 * Attack outside this domain will give no flag and may lead you to prison !
 * Bruteforce is allowed with a reasonable throttle
 * Denial of service is forbidden (and of course absolutely useless)